Kathleen Kennedy (producer): 2012–present

 In May 2012, she stepped down from The Kennedy/Marshall Company, leaving Marshall as sole principal of their film company.
 In the following month, Kennedy became co-chair of Lucasfilm Ltd. alongside George Lucas.
 On October 30, 2012, when Lucas sold his company to Disney, Kennedy was promoted to president.
 She played a key role in revitalizing Star Wars, overseeing the sequel trilogy starting with The Force Awakens in 2015 and the acclaimed spin-off Rogue One.
 Kennedy also expanded the franchise into streaming with series like The Mandalorian and Andor.

-Despite this success, her future at Lucasfilm has been the subject of speculation.
+Despite this success, her future at Lucasfilm was the subject of speculation.
 The Force Awakens remains the highest-grossing domestic film at $936 million ($2 billion worldwide), but subsequent films saw diminishing returns.
 The Rise of Skywalker earned $1 billion, about half of The Force Awakens.
 This followed Solo: A Star Wars Story, the first Star Wars film to lose money at the box office.
-According to insiders, a succession plan to find her replacement has been underway for a couple of years, but she still does not know when she will step down as the head of Lucasfilm.
+According to insiders, a succession plan to find her replacement was underway for a couple of years, but she still did not know when she would step down as the head of Lucasfilm.

+On January 15, 2026, Kennedy announced she was stepping down as president of Lucasfilm, appointing Dave Filoni and Lynwen Brennan as co-presidents.